ELITR/online-text-flow/README.md

 The [`setup.py`](setup.py) defines a namespace package `elitr` where independent project distributions can be plugged in.
 Reuse the exact same [`elitr/__init__.py`](elitr/__init__.py) and similar [`setup.py`](setup.py) in your plug-in project.

-Next to the `online-text-flow` and `online-text-flow-{events,client,server}` scripts, you may try running the modules as executables, or importing them from your code:
+Next to the `online-text-flow` and `online-text-flow-{events,client,...}` scripts, you may try running the modules as executables, or importing them from your code:

     elitr/onlinetextflow/events.py --help
     python3 -m elitr.onlinetextflow.__init__

-The [`config.py`](elitr/onlinetextflow/config.py) defines the defaults for [`server.py`](elitr/onlinetextflow/server.py), which can be useful if application parameters cannot be provided via a command line.
+The [`config.py`](elitr/onlinetextflow_server/config.py) defines the defaults for [`server.py`](elitr/onlinetextflow_server/server.py), which can be useful if application parameters cannot be provided via a command line.

 ### online-text-flow / [\_\_init\_\_.py](elitr/onlinetextflow/__init__.py)

     Usage: online-text-flow [OPTIONS] COMMAND [ARGS]...

       Entry point for the executables of the online-text-flow project.
 Replace the COMMAND from the list below to learn more details.

       Try `online-text-flow COMMAND --help` and `online-text-flow-COMMAND -h`.

     Options:
       -h, --help  Show this message and exit.

     Commands:
-      client      Emit data as the KIND of events to the URL/send websocket or... events      Turn data from speech recognition into text for machine... from_brief  Converts from the brief text flow into the original one. server      Run the web app to merge, stream, and render online text flow... to_brief    Converts into the brief text flow from the original one.
+      client      Emit data as the KIND of events to the URL/send websocket or... events      Turn data from speech recognition into text for machine... from_brief  Converts from the brief text flow into the original one. to_brief    Converts into the brief text flow from the original one.

 ### online-text-flow events / [events.py](elitr/onlinetextflow/events.py)